jubakong/JBAlert/README.md

 # JBAlert for easier use of Alert

 ## Main Functions
-1. OK Button
+1. OK and Cancel Button
+2. OK Button
-2. Cancel Button
+3. Cancel Button

 - Alert